bhauman/figwheel-main/README.md

 **With Rebel Readline for much better REPL experience**

-Figwheel main will automatically use `rebel-readline-cljs` it is available.
-So you can get Rebel Readline behavior by simply adding it to your dependencies.
+Figwheel main will automatically use `rebel-readline-cljs` if it is available.
+So, you can get Rebel Readline behavior by simply adding it to your dependencies.

 ```
 clojure -Sdeps "{:deps {com.bhauman/figwheel-main {:mvn/version \"0.1.4\"} com.bhauman/rebel-readline-cljs {:mvn/version \"0.1.4\"}}}}"  -m figwheel.main
 ```

-As of right now Rebel readline does create some startup overhead (hoping to correct this in the near future), so you may want to choose use it only when you are going to interact at the REPL.
+As of right now using Rebel readline does create some startup overhead (hoping to correct this in the near future), so you may want to choose use it only when you are going to interact at the REPL.